 Incentivising healthy living to reduce healthcare costs

 “Prevention is better than cure”, a long-term strategy “green paper” for the National Health Service launched by the Secretary of State for Health in the UK 12 months ago continues to stir debate about public health and the role of the NHS in preventive medicine.
 It argues for a substantial shift in funding in that direction.
-In the UK, £97bn of public funds were spent on treating disease but only £8bn on preventing it.
+In the UK in 2018 (check), £97bn of public funds were spent on treating disease but only £8bn on preventing it.

 It is of course absolutely right.
 Intervention in the later stages of disease costs far more and is far less likely to defeat the disease than earlier intervention.
 If the disease does not arise in the first place, that’s obviously the best of all.
 The potential savings from adequate preventive measures are game-changing and could be directed to much needed areas such as reducing waiting times for treatments or bulking up services in parts of the country that face a shortfall in adequate services.
 And people will live and work longer, more healthy lives.

 The preventive steps that the Health Secretary had referenced included “people choosing to look after themselves better, staying active and stopping smoking,” and “making better choices by limiting alcohol, sugar, salt and fat”.
 He is paying credence to the notion that we are what we consume and that lifestyle choices we make have a profound influence on our health.
 Such a notion is as obvious as it is ignored for all practical purposes by far too many, including within the medical profession.

 Nutritional science is still regarded by many medical professionals as a branch of alternative medicine, to be treated with a heavy dose of disdain.
 Part of the problem lies in the fact that claims about the benefits of certain foods, and other naturally occurring substances (nutraceuticals), are not required by regulation to be substantiated to the same level as claims about the effects, and general safety, of pharmaceuticals.